(please note that this post includes affiliate links. Read my full disclosures here.)

 - CVC word Board Games (Playdough to Plato)

-***Golden Rule of Phonics: Never allow your student to skip, guess, or substitute words.
+***Golden Rule of Teaching Phonics: Never allow your student to skip, guess, or substitute words.
 Accuracy is more important than speed.

 Step 4.
 Sight Words.
 Though technically part of the ‘whole language’ method, these high-frequency words, called sight words, are very important for new readers to be able to recognize without the struggle of having to sound them out.
 Many of these words aren’t very phonetic, so just be sure to help your child sound out as much as you can phonetically and memorize the rest.

-Learning them helps children become more confident readers.
 The first one hundred words on Fry’s Sight Word list account for nearly 50% of all printable material.
 Familiarity with these words will really build your child’s proficiency and confidence!
 Once your child has mastered sight words and CVC words, he is well on his way to reading fluency.

 - Play Sight Word Pancakes (Playdough to Plato)